 The ice festival in Harbin is very much part of modern China.
 Originally, it got started as Harbin’s ice lantern and garden show which began in 1963.
 Thereafter, it evolved into the ice festival in closer resemblance to what occurs today.

 Unfortunately, the festival went through a rough patch during China’s cultural revolution and it was interrupted for several years.
 However, the festival was restarted in January 1985 and has been running strong every year since!

 The largest snow and ice sculptures in the world are constructed for the Harbin Ice festival.
 In fact, in 2007 a Canadian themed snow sculpture was erected featuring Niagara Falls and the crossing of the Bering Strait.
-The enormous sculpture was 250 meters long and used over 13,000 cubic meters of snow!
-As a result, this gigantic sculpture was awarded the Guinness book world record for largest snow sculpture in 2007.
+As a result, the enormous sculpture was 250 meters long and used over 13,000 cubic meters of snow!
+Therefore, this gigantic sculpture was awarded the Guinness book world record for largest snow sculpture in 2007.

 From our accommodation at the Shangri-La Hotel it was only a short drive across the Songhua River to get to festivities.
 Additionally, there was an outdoor winter restaurant featured at the Shangri-La called Ice Palace Restaurant.
 As a result, I believe this is the coldest restaurant in the world at minus 18C inside!
 It was FREEZING!

 The Harbin Ice and Snow World is the highlight of the festival.
 Indeed, they construct an entire arctic village out of ice blocks and snow as part of the annual festival.
 Additionally, Harbin Ice and Snow World is illuminated at night with lights.
 As a result, the ice structures were all beautifully translucent and inviting.

 Visitors must dress warmly for the festival because of the bitter cold temperatures.
 Therefore, unprepared visitors may have frozen feet and noses to deal with.
 However, tickets are available at the gate which makes access more efficient.